 The Galapagos Islands are located about 1,000 Km off the coast of western South America in the Pacific Ocean, while another far out archipelago off the coast of eastern Africa (parallel to Tanzania and Kenya) and northeast of Madagascar is home to many islands and atolls.
 This is the Seychelles Archipelago.
 It was colonized much earlier than the Galapagos, and over the years it received direct human impact with the introduction of many species and the extinction of many native and endemic species.
 Many islands in the Seychelles had giant tortoises in the past, and now only one atoll still holds a natural population of tortoises: Aldabra Island.
 MORE ABOUT ALDABRA TORTOISES

 Source: Incredible World

 Exploring the Galapagos Islands provides you with several options to see giant tortoises in the wild and also under semi-natural conditions.
+You can see them from their breeding and hatching season to their fully grown stage.
 The big difference is that, opposite from the Seychelles, in Galapagos you can still see giant tortoises in various islands of the archipelago, and also see the efforts for the protection of these equatorial chelonians.